Giovanni Battista Gallizioli: Life

-Born in Venice in 1733 to Paolo and Adriana Grismondi, Giovanni Battista Gallizioli received his early education from Jacopo Scattaia, a mediocre preceptor.
+Giovanni Battista Gallizioli was born in Venice in 1733 to Paolo and Adriana Grismondi.
 In 1749 he entered the catholic priesthood and began wider studies, ranging from theology to philosophy, from history to ancient literature, and the eastern languages, especially Hebrew (his master was the rabbi Simchah ben Abraham Calimani), the Syriac and the Chaldean.
 He also gained knowledge of English and French as well as of mathematics and geometry.

 For a time he was employed as a private teacher, but in December 1782 he was called to take the Greek and Hebrew chair in Venice.
-There is no documentary evidence that, as claimed by some biographers, Gallicciolli rejected the chair of Oriental languages at the University of Parma.
-Certainly he rejected the proposal of Andrea Querini who wanted him at the University of Padua.
+According to some biographers, Gallicciolli rejected the chair of Oriental languages at the University of Parma.
+He also rejected the proposal of Andrea Querini who wanted him at the University of Padua.
 He accepted, however, to teach Greek for free to the masters of the Patriarchal Seminary of Venice.

 His entire life was divided between his activities of scholar, philologist and priest in San Cassiano, his native parish.

 From the very beginning, Galliccioli distinguished himself, in Venice and beyond, as an academic of Jewish language and culture.
 Between 1774 and 1805 he was in close contact with Giovanni Bernardo De Rossi, with whom he had correspondence on philological questions.
 He was also a friend of Jacopo Nani and Andrea Memmo, for whom he studied ancient inscriptions and codes.